bentoml/BentoML/docs/source/quickstarts/deploy-a-transformer-model-with-bentoml.rst

 It is a self-contained archive that contains all the source code, model files, and dependencies required to run the Service.

 To build a Bento, you need a configuration YAML file (by convention, it’s ``bentofile.yaml``).
 This file defines the build options, such as dependencies, Docker image settings, and models.

-The example file below only lists the basic information required to build a Bento, including the Service, Python files, dependencies, and model.
-See :ref:`Bento build options <concepts/bento:Bento build options>` to learn more.
+The example file below lists only the basic information required to build a Bento for running on CPU.

 .. code-block:: yaml
    :caption: `bentofile.yaml`